DeanLeong/styling-components-in-react/readme.md

 ### Option 1: The Global CSS Stylesheet

-If we go with a global sheet, you want to add the `main.css` file to the root of the project, usually a `index.js` file you are provided.
+If we go with a global sheet, create-react-app has already provided your `index.css` and `App.css` files.
 Up until now, this is probably what you've been seeing in the `create-react-app` boilerplate we've been showing you.
 That's a good indication people in the real world actual use this method.
 That's true to some extent - if the project is small enough.
 As a project grows, this becomes unruly.

 Applied to our component above, **you wouldn't see any CSS imports**.
 Again, we import to the `index.js` file which would then include the above component, so the styles are available down the component tree.